This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Muscle relaxers help decrease pain by relaxing your muscles and preventing spasms.

-What can I do to manage my pain without medicine?
+What can I do to manage pain without medicine?

-- Elevate the painful area above the level of your heart if possible.
+- Elevate the surgery area above the level of your heart if possible.
 This will help decrease swelling and pain.
 Prop your painful area on pillows or blankets to keep it elevated comfortably.

 - Apply compression with an elastic bandage or abdominal binder as directed.
 An elastic bandage may be used after surgery on your joint, such as your knee.
 An abdominal binder may be used for surgeries in your abdomen.

-- Sleep in a comfortable position, such as upright or on your side.
+- Sleep in a comfortable position.
+Examples include sleeping upright or on your side.
 Use pillows to support painful areas.

 - Ask your healthcare provider about other ways to manage pain without medicine.
 Examples include relaxation techniques, music, or acupuncture.